SixPlusOne7/JiayiLiu/essays/smart_questions.md

 ---

 *Attribution: I wrote this essay myself.
-I used ChatGPT to help with grammar, formatting in Markdown, and reorganizing sentences for clarity.
-All ideas and reflections are my own.*
+I used ChatGPT to help with grammar and reorganizing sentences for clarity*